didiersmith/steve/chapters/xavier.md

 "Wow indeed," said the voice.

-Just then, the door to his lab burst open and his disheveled father ran in.
+Just then, the door to his lab burst open and his dishevelled father ran in.

 "Hey dad!" he yelled excitedly, running up to him.
 "It worked!
 Look!"